 Just in the United States alone, every year more than 18 billion disposable diapers are thrown away.
 These disposable diapers take approximately 250-500 years to decompose in landfills, thus underscoring the efforts of programs offering diaper and absorbent hygiene product recycling.

 Every minute, every day, more than 120,000 aluminum cans are recycled only in America.
 But, at the same time, in every three-month period, enough aluminum cans are thrown away in America that can rebuild the entire American commercial air fleet.
 Aluminum cans take 80-200 years in landfills to get completely decomposed.

-Based on volume, paper the largest element in American landfills.
-Normally, it takes 2-6 weeks for landfills to get completely decomposed.
+Based on volume, paper is the largest element in American landfills.
+Normally, it takes two to six weeks in a landfill to get completely decomposed.
 If we recycle paper items, we can easily save a lot of landfill space, while reducing the energy and virgin material requirements of making non-recycled paper.

 By weight, food waste is the largest waste item in American landfills.
 The time taken for food waste decomposing depends on the type of food.
 Normally, an orange peel takes 6 months but an apple core or a banana peel takes around one month to decompose.
 An important component of food recycling is having the right container to deal with it.

 The Time Taken By Other Waste Items to Decompose